Shuvosaurus: History of discovery

+Initial interpretation

-Fossils of Shuvosaurus were first discovered and collected in 1984 but were not described until 1993 by palaeontologist Sankar Chatterjee, after they were recognised in the late 1980s during preparation by his younger son Shuvo Chatterjee, for whom he named it after (combining "Shuvo" with the Ancient Greek σαῦρος (sauros), meaning "lizard").
-These fossils consisted of the partially disarticulated remains of three skulls and a partial lower jaw (the holotype TTU (Texas Tech University)-P9280 and paratypes TTU-P9281 and TTU-P9282), as well as a partial atlas and fragmentary vertebra, scapula and an informally referred tibia.
+Fossils of Shuvosaurus were first discovered and collected in 1984, but were not described until 1993 by palaeontologist Sankar Chatterjee.
+Chatterjee recognized its distinctiveness in the late 1980s during preparation by his younger son Shuvo Chatterjee, for whom he named it after (combining "Shuvo" with the Ancient Greek σαῦρος (sauros), meaning "lizard").
+These original fossils consisted of the partially disarticulated remains of three skulls and a partial lower jaw (the holotype TTU (Texas Tech University)-P9280 and paratypes TTU-P9281 and TTU-P9282), as well as a partial atlas and fragmentary vertebra, scapula and an informally referred tibia.
 Of these postcranial bones only the atlas belongs to Shuvosaurus, the others have since been reidentified as belonging to an azendohsaurid, an ornithodiran and a neotheropod dinosaur, respectively.

 The fossils were collected from the Post Quarry (a.k.a. the Miller Quarry) of the lower Cooper Canyon Formation (Note: In regional Dockum Group stratigraphic nomenclature, the lower, middle, and upper units of the Texas Cooper Canyon Formation are alternatively split up and equated to their lithostratigraphic equivalents in the Texas panhandle and New Mexico; the Tecovas, Trujillo, and Bull Canyon formations, respectively.
 The Post Quarry is then sometimes assigned to the Tecovas Formation.)
 (Dockum Group) near Post, Garza County, Texas, US, and was one of many new discoveries made at this quarry in the 1980s by Chatterjee and his team from the Texas Tech University (such as Technosaurus and Postosuchus).
-Although precise dating is lacking for much of the Dockum Group, including the Post Quarry, it has been correlated to the Adamanian teilzone, a local biostratigraphic unit in the southwestern United States—that has elsewhere been dated to the early to middle Norian stage of the Late Triassic, between 224–215 million years old.
+Although precise dating is lacking for much of the Dockum Group, including the Post Quarry, it has been correlated to the Adamanian teilzone, a local biostratigraphic unit in the southwestern United States—that has elsewhere been dated to the early to middle Norian stage of the Late Triassic, between 224–215 million years old, with correlations using phytosaurs suggesting an age of roughly ~220-219 million years.
 The fossils of Shuvosaurus were preserved in a bonebed containing the remains of at least nine partially articulated and associated skeletons alongside the skeleton of a Postosuchus, with a minimum total of 14 individuals indicated by the number of right partial femurs collected.

 Upon its description, Chatterjee tentatively interpreted Shuvosaurus as a Triassic member of Ornithomimosauria, a group of theropod dinosaurs otherwise known only from the Cretaceous, due to similar construction of the skull, including toothless jaws and large eye sockets.
 This is reflected in the species name, inexpectatus, for the unexpected nature of finding a toothless, ornithomimid-like skull in Late Triassic deposits.
 As with the contemporary purported avian Protoavis and Postosuchus, (Note: Postosuchus was originally proposed by Chatterjee to be ancestral to the Cretaceous tyrannosaurs and argued that they evolved from Triassic "rauisuchians", invoking a polyphyletic origin of "carnosaurs" (at the time all large meat-eating theropods).)
-Chatterjee's proposed affinities of a Late Triassic Post Quarry taxon to Cretaceous coelurosaurs invoked a long ghost lineage and was consequently greeted with scepticism by other researchers (such as Halszka Osmólska in 1997).
+Chatterjee's proposed affinities of a Late Triassic Post Quarry taxon to Cretaceous coelurosaurs invoked a long ghost lineage and was consequently greeted with skepticism by other researchers (such as Halszka Osmólska in 1997).